 During the year ended June 30, 2019, the Agency entered into a reimbursement agreement with Stadler US, Inc, a developer of a project located within the Agency's Stadler Rail Project Area.
 Under the agreement, the Agency is obligated to reimburse the developers, from the tax increment revenues received from the respective projects, up to \$9,610,721 over a twenty (20) year term, but not in excess of the tax increment revenues received from the individual projects.
 These obligations are also subject to the developers paying property taxes on a timely basis and the receipts of certificates of project completion.
-For the years ended June 30, 2022 and 2021 the Agency did not make any payments due to Stadler's failure to submit required documentation.
+For the year ended June 30, 2023, the Agency made reimbursements to Stadler for tax years 2019-2022 totaling \$350,941.

 During the year ended June 30, 2020, the Agency entered into a reimbursement agreement with NWQ, LLC, a developer of a project located within the Agency's Northwest Quadrant Project Area.
 Under the agreement, the Agency is obligated to reimburse the developers, from the tax increment revenues received from the respective projects, up to \$28,000,000 over a nineteen (19) year term, but not in excess of the tax increment revenues received from the individual projects.
 These obligations are also subject to the developers paying property taxes on a timely basis and the receipts of certificates of project completion.
-The first year of reimbursement is anticipated to be for the 2020 tax year with the expense recorded in the fiscal year ending June 30, 2021.
-No payment was made for the year ended June 30, 2022 due to NWQ's failure to submit documentation.
+The first reimbursement was made for tax years 2019-2021.
+The total reimbursement paid for the year ended June 30, 2023 to NWQ LLC, was \$154,107.

 During the year ended June 30, 2020, the Agency entered into a reimbursement agreement with West Quarter Residential I, LLC, a developer of a project located within the Agency's Block 67 Project Area.
 Under the agreement, the Agency is obligated to reimburse the developers, from the tax increment revenues received from the respective projects, up to \$15,000,000 over a twenty (20) year term as a pass-through from Salt Lake County for transportation funds from the State of Utah, but not in excess of the tax increment revenues received from the individual projects.
 These obligations are also subject to the developers paying property taxes on a timely basis and the receipts of certificates of project completion.
-The first year of reimbursement is anticipated to be for the 2022 tax year.
+The first year of reimbursement was anticipated to be for the 2022 tax year.
+No payments were made during the ended June 30, 2023.

 In March, 2008, the Agency and the State of Utah (State) entered into a lease agreement for the rental by the State of 250 parking stalls in a parking structure owned by the Agency.
 The lease requires monthly payments of \$20 per stall, for a total of \$5,000 per month.
 The lease term is 20 years.
 In addition, the lease includes a provision for the repayment of a portion of the construction costs to be paid by the State of \$350,000 over the term of the parking rental agreement.
 The repayment terms requires interest of 3% and monthly payments of \$2,077, in addition to the monthly rent payments.
-The balance of the unpaid amount as of June 30, 2022, was \$92,008, which has been recorded as a note receivable.
+The balance of the unpaid amount as of June 30, 2023, was \$69,533, which has been recorded as a note receivable.